project-image

 Foreign Shipping Update

-almost 4 years ago – Mon, Jun 29, 2020 at 07:34:56 AM
+over 4 years ago – Mon, Jun 29, 2020 at 07:34:56 AM

 So, after EXTENSIVE negotiations, a lot of begging, and a little arm twisting, we've FINALLY got permission from our fulfillment house to get in to prepare two pallets (one for the UK and one for Canada).
 They will let us in on July 1st.
 Once we get everything "boxed up" they will have to do some other things (shrink wrapping them), putting some protective corners on, adding a "do not stack" cone, and strapping everything down.
 I don't think that will take more than a day or so.
 But here is how things will go.